-Are you wondering how to cook kale?
-Do you cook it for your family?
+Are you wondering what to do with kale?
+Do you know how to cook it?
+Do you serve it to your family?
 How do you get your kids to eat kale?
 Well it’s not a vegetable that my children request and kale salad or kale chips haven’t gone down well with them.
 Which isn’t a surprise.
 I mean if they don’t even like strawberries or carrots what’s the hope of them eating kale?

 I know several adults who claim not to like kale either.
 Too chewy.
 Too green.
 Too boring.

 But it’s worth persisting with because kale (sometimes called leaf cabbage) is packed full of nutrients (see more below) especially if you know how to cook or prepare it properly.

 Kale is a leafy green vegetable that is a member of the cabbage family.
 There are many different types of kale – including curly kale which can have green or purple leaves and cavolo nero – or black cabbage – which is my favourite.
 It’s widely believed to be extremely good for you and you’ll find it on many health food cafe menus in salads and smoothies.

 Kale needs a little bit of care when preparing it because it can be a bit tough and no-one wants to be chewing a mouthful of kale for minutes at a time.